AnandChowdhary/deliverabilityguide.com/README.md

 - Total maximum emails per day: 30 ±5
 - Reply rate: 30-40%

+### Positive and negative actions

+Positive actions include replies, marking as important, etc., while negative actions include marking as spam, unsubscribing, etc. Since we want to optimize for positive actions, you can employ certain tricks, such as asking a question.
+Even if it's a simple yes/no question, it's more likely to get a reply and therefore a positive action.

 ## Body content

 > **tl;dr:** Personalize the messaging, randomize the body content, and avoid spammy words, images, links, and attachments.